CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-5/translator/translator_1.md

 ## Step 3

-Now we have a basic `decode` function created, we need to make sure it can handle all of the inputs the computer might want us deocde.
+Now we have a basic `decode` function created, we need to make sure it can handle all of the inputs the computer might want us decode.

 To do this we'll extend the ``||logic:if||``  you create with ``||logic:elif||``.